 Leaving Gouda this morning our ride takes us alongside peat

-lakes onto the banks of the narrow River Rhine to Alphen ann den Rijn.
-Here we’ll
+lakes onto the banks of the narrow River Rhine to Alphen aan den Rijn.
+Here

-an area known as the “Groene Hart” (Green Heart)—a rural region with lush
+through an area known as the “Groene Hart” (Green Heart)—a rural region with

-Tolhuis Sluis, our mooring point for the night.
+to our mooring point for the night at Uithoorn.

 We'll enjoy dinner aboard our barge this evening.

 Day 9 - Aalsmeer flower auction / Amsterdam